dianagudu/motley_cue/_sources/configuration.rst.txt

     ## specified through OIDC 'sub', relative to the section's OP ('iss')
     authorised_users = []

+    ## audience claim specific to this service (OPTIONAL); it can be a string or a list of strings
+    ## if empty or not specified, audience checking will not be used for authorisation
+    # audience = ssh_localhost

     ## list of authorised admins specified by OIDC 'sub'
     authorised_admins = []